Michelle Cottle

 Teaching

-Michelle teaches on the BA and MA Early Childhood Studies programmes and has taught on the BA Primary Education.
+Michelle has taught on the BA and MA Early Childhood Studies programmes and the BA Primary Education.
 Her teaching focuses upon:

 • Professionalism and advocacy